LinkedInLearning/sql-for-data-analysis-3271025/README.md

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has folders for each of the videos in the course.
-Each folder corresponds to a chapter, and the sample file mentioned in the videos.
+Each folder corresponds to a chapter and the sample file mentioned in the videos.

 ## Installing
 To use these exercise files, you must have the following installed:

-The following VS Code extensions are used in this course and are helpful with viewing SQL results and PDFs.
+1. In Chapter 5, install suggested extensions for Python and Jupyter when prompted.
+In Select Kernal (Type to Choose Kernal Source), Choose Python Environments -> Python 3.11.4 (Recommended).
-PDFViewer
+2. PDF Viewer for viewing ERD.
-You can install the HTML Preview or Open in Default Browser extensions in VS Code to open your html files to view.
+3. Install the HTML Preview or Open in Default Browser extensions in VS Code to open html files to view.

 ## Instructor